CansizB/EITClassification/README.md

 ## Example Usage

-To run an example of how to use these models, please execute the `ExampleUsage.py` script.
+To run an example of how to use these models, please execute the `RunExperiment.py` script.
 This script provides a simple demonstration of how to load the models, perform learnings.

 ## Citation

 If you use this repository or the models in your work, please cite the original article titled "Deep Learning-Driven Feature Engineering for Lung Disease Classification Through Electrical Impedance Tomography Imaging" as follows:

 ```
-@article{cansiz2024tunable,
-  title={Tunable Q-factor wavelet transform based lung signal decomposition and statistical feature extraction for effective lung disease classification},
+@article{cansiz2025deep,
+  title={Deep learning-driven feature engineering for lung disease classification through electrical impedance tomography imaging},
   author={Cansiz, Berke and Kilinc, Coskuvar Utkan and Serbes, Gorkem},
-  journal={Computers in Biology and Medicine},
-  pages={108698},
-  year={2024},
+  journal={Biomedical Signal Processing and Control},
+  volume={100},
+  pages={107124},
+  year={2025},
   publisher={Elsevier}
 }
 ```
+Cansiz, B., Kilinc, C. U., & Serbes, G. (2025).
+Deep learning-driven feature engineering for lung disease classification through electrical impedance tomography imaging.
+Biomedical Signal Processing and Control, 100, 107124.